 Activity Evidence that supports this approach Challenge number(s) addressed Specialist Speech and Language TA to baseline the Reception children on entry using the Nuffield Early Language Intervention baseline assessment.
 Full time Specialist Speech and Language TA.
-Nuffield foundation, closing the language gap Early years interventions EEF Teaching & Learning Toolkit Speech and language is one of the main barriers to children progressing in reading, writing and maths as well as the wider curriculum 1 & 3 INSET training for all staff on the Thrive approach and the Zones of Regulation The Thrive Approach Zones of Regulation Trauma Informed Schools, Beacon house 2 INSET training for all support staff on scaffolding EEF - 'Making the best use of teaching assistants: Scaffolding framework for teaching assistant-pupil interactions' Mobilise Project (Lincolnshire Teaching Schools Together and Lincolnshire Learning Partnership) 'Maximising the Impact of Teaching Assistants' (MITA Project) 1, 3 & 4 Staff CPD in formative assessment, maths and the arts.
-'The Research Ed Guide to Assessment: An Evidence-Informed Guide for Teachers' 'Embedded Formative Assessment', Dylan Wiliam 1, 2 & 3 Programme of safeguarding CPD throughout the year which focuses on the needs of our school and demographics. • KCSIE • Andrew Hall 'Safeguarding in Schools' • Education 4 Safeguarding • The Thrive Approach 2 & 5 Ongoing CPD to improve phonics teaching and reading across the school.
+The continuation of NELI in 2022 - 2023 is dependent on DfE funding continuing for the academic year 2022 - 2023.
+Nuffield foundation, closing the language gap Early years interventions EEF Teaching & Learning Toolkit Speech and language is one of the main barriers to children progressing in reading, writing and maths as well as the wider curriculum 1 & 3 INSET session for all staff - reminding of behaviour expectations and that we all have responsibility for keeping these high.
+Consistency in high behaviour expectations Ensure that Assemblies (whole school and year group) are used to reiterate key messages about behaviour and expectations throughout the year - new assembly plan to be created 2 Staff CPD in speech and language due to high needs children joining Year R this September.
+Speech and language is one of the main barriers to children progressing in reading, writing and maths as well as the wider curriculum 1 & 3 Programme of safeguarding CPD throughout the year which focuses on the needs of our school and demographics.
+KCSIE Andrew Hall 'Safeguarding in Schools' Education 4 Safeguarding The Thrive Approach 2 & 5 INSET CPD session for all staff on the teaching of phonics using Song of Sounds.
 The Rose Report DfE Reading framework Phonics Toolkit EEF DfE accredited phonics programmes Phonics strategies, EEF Teaching and Learning Toolkit, impact +5.
-EEF Toolkit - Early Literacy 1 & 3
+EEF Toolkit - Early Literacy Approaches impact +4 1 & 3